-Ms. Burnette was selected for inclusion in the 2013–2016 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
+Ms. Burnette was selected for inclusion in the 2013–2018 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
 Ms. Burnette was also selected for inclusion as an “Emerging Lawyer” in the 2017 edition of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.

 - Advised client investigating hydrophobic coating technologies with respect to patent filing strategies and third party patent landscape

 - Strategic development of a global patent portfolio to leverage in a multi-faceted licensing structure

 - Preparation and prosecution of global patent portfolios in pharmaceutical and formulation technologies